Saturn V

 The Saturn V (Note: Pronounced "Saturn five".
 "V" is the roman numeral for 5.) is a retired American super heavy-lift launch vehicle developed by NASA under the Apollo program for human exploration of the Moon.
-The rocket was human-rated, had three stages, and was powered by liquid fuel.
-Flown from 1967 to 1973, it was used for nine crewed flights to the Moon and to launch Skylab, the first American space station.
+The rocket was human-rated, had three stages, and was liquid-fueled.
+Thirteen Saturn V vehicles were launched, from 1967 to 1973, all from Kennedy Space Center Launch Complex 39, nine of which launched 24 astronauts toward the Moon from Apollo 8 to Apollo 17.
+Its final launch was Skylab, the first American space station, converted from its own third stage.

-As of 2025, the Saturn V remains the only launch vehicle to have carried humans beyond low Earth orbit (LEO).
-The Saturn V holds the record for the largest payload capacity to low Earth orbit, 140000 kg, which included unburned propellant needed to send the Apollo command and service module and Lunar Module to the Moon.
+The Saturn V was the first launch vehicle to carry humans beyond low Earth orbit (LEO), with the only other to do so being the Space Launch System (SLS) for the Artemis II lunar flyby in 2026.
+The Saturn V holds the record for the largest payload capacity to low Earth orbit, 140000 kg, which included the S-IVB third stage with remaining propellant to send the Apollo command and service module and Lunar Module to the Moon.
+At 34.5 meganewtons, it is the fourth most powerful rocket by thrust at launch and the second most powerful to carry humans, after SLS at 39 meganewtons.